Facebook for tour operators:

 Step 6: Once you are done with Settings, select a really nice cover photo to makes your page attractive and capture attention.
 The more tempting your cover photo looks, the better.
 Get your creative best with both, profile picture and cover photo.

 That’s it!
-You are all set.
+You are all set to begin your tour marketing on Facebook.
 Our next post discusses the all-important issue of building your Facebook audience.